 - four papers from upper-level courses, two of which may be from courses taken abroad

-- a copy of the capstone paper
+- the capstone paper

 Senior Experience in German